Artchibald/2022_icon_rebrand_scripts/README.md

 - Make sure you are using the correct swatches/colours.
 - Illustrator check advanced colour mode is correct:  Edit > Assign profile > Must match sRGB IEC61966-2.1.
 - Select each individual color shape and under Window > Colours make sure each shape colour is set to rgb in tiny top right burger menu if bugs encountered.
 - If it does not save exports as intended, check the file permissions of where the .ai file is saved (right click folder > Properties > Visibility > Read and write access?
 Also you can try "apply permissions to sub folders too" if you find that option)
+- Please do not use the Graphik font in any other projects without permission, this is a copyrighted font, therefore not included in this repo.
 - Any issues: archie ATsymbol archibaldbutler.com.

 # Run watch task to compile ts to js